-I was born and raised in North Carolina and very proud of my heritage.
+Born and raised in North Carolina, I’m proud of my heritage.
 While I spent three years exiled in Virginia (grades 1-3), we moved to the Wilmington NC area when I was nine.
 I would live in the Wilmington area until I was out of college and spend 26 of my first 29 years in the Old North State.

-As a Boy Scout I became very involved in my local church while working on The God and County award.
+As a Boy Scout I became involved in my local church while working on The God and County award.
 I was also the first youth deacon ordained at Cape Fear Presbyterian Church.
 After graduating from J. T. Hoggard High School, I attended the University of North Carolina at Wilmington.
 During college I worked in a wholesale bakery.
 A couple years after graduation, I started began working for the Boy Scouts of America.
 In 1986, when living in Hickory, NC, I finally answered the call to ministry.
 I enrolled at Pittsburgh Theological Seminary.
 While in seminary I spent my first summer completing the Appalachian Trail and later summers directing a camp in the Sawtooth Mountains of Idaho.
 I also took a year off from classes to serve as the student intern pastor for First Presbyterian Church of Virginia City, Nevada.
 I later earned a Doctorate of Ministry from San Francisco Theological Seminary, writing a dissertation that explored the role and history of the church on the area around Virginia City, Nevada that’s known as “The Comstock Lode.”

 Being a pastor is a blessing.
 It allows me time to study of God’s word as I prepare for preaching and teaching, as well as time to reach out to those around me.
 Preaching and talking to people about how God is working in their lives are high points in ministry.